eacooper/real-vs-AI-video/README.md

 # Response data
 Response data are contained in data.csv.
 Columns are as follows:

-participant_id: Unique identifier for each respondent; in this notebook it comes from `ResponseId`
+participant_id: Unique identifier for each respondent

 column: Original raw trial column name from the wide Qualtrics CSV such as `RF_1_Apple_0`